 How Do You Organize a Chart of Accounts?

 Asset, liability and equity accounts are listed first in a COA.
-These accounts are used to generate the balance sheet, which shows your business’s financial health at a specific point in time.
+These accounts are used to generate the balance sheet, which shows your financial health at a specific point in time.

 Account Type: Assets